-This page includes our list of the best team building games for work.
+This page includes our list of the best team building games for the office.

 Team building games are competitive activities that boost productivity and bring your team closer together.
 For example, murder mysteries, escape games and people Bingo.
 The purpose of these games is to give your employees time to bond and connect, which helps lead to better communication, job satisfaction and retention.

 Specifically, this list includes: